home-assistant/home-assistant.io/source/_components/sun.markdown

 ha_release: pre 0.7
 ---

-The sun component will use your current location to track if the sun is above or below the horizon.
+The sun integration will use your current location to track if the sun is above or below the horizon.
 The sun can be used within automation as [a trigger with an optional offset to simulate dawn/dusk][sun_trigger] or as [a condition with an optional offset to test if the sun has already set or risen][sun_condition].